 This morning on NPR they reported cupcake pan sales were up by 20%.
 Or at least that’s what I thought I heard.
-I was shuffling around the kitchen and only half-listening, but it reminded me to pull a batch of cupcakes out of the freezer so that Todd could take them to work.
+I was shuffling around the kitchen and only half-listening, but it reminded me to pull a batch of Irish Cream Chocolate Chip Cupcakes out of the freezer so that Todd could take them to work.

 I baked these yesterday.
 They would have been fine left overnight at room temperature, but I threw them in the freezer to keep them extra fresh.
 Cupcakes that pretty quickly, anyway.